 British Airways Boeing 747-400

-With 36 Boeing 747-400s still in service, British Airways is the largest remaining passenger 747 operator in the world.
+With 34 Boeing 747-400s still in service, British Airways is the largest remaining passenger 747 operator in the world.
 And, while the airline plans to retire half of its 747 fleet by 2021, it plans to keep the type in operation until February 2024.
 Recently, it also painted three of the Queens in retro liveries.

 Among other routes, it currently connects London Heathrow with New York, Phoenix, San Francisco, Boston, Toronto, Dubai, Beijing, and Cape Town.